top of page

 Introduction

-Welcome to the Energy4cast challenge 2023!
+Welcome to the Energy4cast Challenge 2023!
 This competition is designed for data science enthusiasts, PhD students, and junior professionals who are passionate about energy optimization and eager to contribute to sustainable practices.
-By participating in this challenge, you will have the opportunity to make a meaningful impact on energy consumption patterns for a university campus in Brazil.
+By participating in this challenge, you will have the opportunity to make a meaningful impact on the improvement of the sustainability of energy communities.

 Introduction